xapple/cbmcfs3_runner/README.md

 Here you will edit your ``.bashrc`` or ``.bash_profile`` to add a reference to the module you just downloaded.
 If you are on Windows, you can change your environment variables with the `setx` command.

     $ vim ~/.bash_profile
-    export PYTHONPATH="/repos/cbm_runner/":$PYTHONPATH
+    export PYTHONPATH="/repos/cbmcfs3_runner/":$PYTHONPATH

-When you type `import cbm_runner` python will know where to look.
+When you type `import cbmcfs3_runner` python will know where to look.

 #### Step 4: Install all required python packages
-`cbm_runner` uses many third party python libraries.
+`cbmcfs3_runner` uses many third party python libraries.
 You can get them by running these commands:

     $ pip install --user autopaths
     $ pip install --user plumbing